 “Yes.
 Born and raised in Nashville.”

 She leaned in closer to him.
-“I guessed from your accent and since we’re getting on a flight bound that way.”
+“I guessed from your accent and

 He couldn’t help but chuckle.
 “Offer still holds.”